-The Marrakesh Treaty, adopted by member states of the World Intellectual Property Organization (WIPO), entered into force on 30 September 2016.
+The Marrakesh Treaty, adopted by member states of the World Intellectual Property Organization (WIPO), has been in force since 30 September 2016.
 Now the treaty is legally binding on those countries that have ratified.
-By the end of 2018, a total of 75 countries had joined the treaty, making Marrakesh WIPO’s fastest moving and most popular treaty.
+By the end of 2019, a total of 88 countries had joined the treaty, making Marrakesh WIPO’s fastest moving and most popular treaty.

 The treaty provides libraries with an opportunity to boost services to people with print disabilities.
 Libraries in every country have a long history serving people with print disabilities, and are one of the primary sources of accessible reading material.
 And under the treaty, blind people's organizations, libraries and other such entities can engage in cross-border sharing of accessible format materials.

 EIFL's support for the Marrakesh Treaty